In This Blog

 IaaS is ideal for hosting websites and applications because it scales resources efficiently as traffic fluctuates.
 Businesses can use it to deploy workloads and load balancers that ensure optimal performance and availability.

 The ability to quickly provide additional resources eliminates unnecessary downtime, improving user satisfaction.
 Times of peak traffic are no longer a concern for companies that choose to employ IaaS services.
+If your website gets featured on a major news site and traffic spikes 10x, you can automatically scale to handle the load.

 Disaster Recovery and Business Continuity